devid-davops/Coding-Challenges/quick-sort/README.md

 **Apply a recursive "Divide and Conquer" approach.**
 1. Accept a given array along with a "start-index" and an "end-index" (the section-view boundaries).
 2. Check for invalid inputs:
-    1. If valid (i.g., length is greater than 1), proceed to the "Divide and Conquer" section.
+    1. If valid (e.g., length is greater than 1), proceed to the "Divide and Conquer" section.
     1. If invalid, do nothing.
 3. **Divide and Conquer.**
 4. Print results (the sorted array).